MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/configure-cloud-voicemail.md

 ## Configure Cloud Voicemail as the hosting provider on the Edge Server

-You configure Cloud Voicemail as the hosting provider on the Edge Server by using the New-CsHostingProvider cmdlet with the following parameters:
+You configure Cloud Voicemail as the hosting provider on a Front End Server by using the New-CsHostingProvider cmdlet with the following parameters:

 - **Identity** specifies a unique string value identifier for the hosting provider that you are creating; for example, Cloud Voicemail.